 The majority of our officers, including the listed officers, are not expected to receive a pension benefit upon separation.
 The Pension Plan provides for minimum pension benefits determined by a participant's years of service credited under the plan and final average compensation (taking into account the participant's Social Security wage base), reduced by the participant's balance in the Profit Sharing Retirement Plan.
-If the pension benefit exceeds the participant's balance in the Profit Sharing Retirement Plan.
-If the pension benefit.
+If the pension benefit exceeds the participant's balance in the Profit Sharing Retirement Plan, the participant will receive a combination of pension and profit sharing amounts equal to the pension benefit.
 However, the participant will receive only the benefit from the Profit Sharing Retirement Plan if that benefit is greater than the value of the pension benefit.
 Historically, we have contributed 8% to 12.5% of participants' eligible compensation to the Profit Sharing Retirement Plan on an annual basis, which has caused the value of our employees' Profit Sharing Retirement Plan accounts to typically exceed their Pension Plan benefits, resulting in no payments being made from the Pension Plan.